March 1, 2021

-- Maintain at least 1.5 meters of distance between yourself and others.
+- Maintain at least 1.5 meters of distance from others.

 - Practice hand hygiene.